rserling/AP-factory/README.md

 # Ambiguous Productions
-This project will automate the processing and release of video files, resulting in a media production pipeline.
+This project automates the processing and release of video files, resulting in a sort of media production pipeline.
 It is ambitious, adds questionable value and probably a spectacular _Frittering and Wasting of Hours_.
 But good excersize?

 ## Background
-Due to compute resource limitations, transcoding and validation should happen directly on the client machine, before the result is published to cloud resources (Google Drive)
+Due to compute resource limitations, transcoding and validation should happen directly on the client (design/production) machine, before the result is published to cloud resources (Google Drive)

 ## Components